Sun Life Financial Earnings Call Transcripts

 -

-Q4 results showed strong performance in Canada, Asia, and asset management, offset by higher U.S. stop-loss claim severity and one-time items.
-Full-year underlying net income rose 3% to CAD 3.9 billion, with a robust capital position and ongoing share buybacks.
-LICAT ratio remained strong at 152%.
+Q4 underlying earnings were solid in Canada, Asia, and asset management, but U.S. results were impacted by higher stop-loss claim severity.
+Full-year underlying net income rose 3% to CAD 3.9 billion, with strong capital and record AUM.
+Pricing actions and expense efficiencies are expected to support future margins.

 -